raspberrypilearning/astronaut-reaction-times/en/step_5.md

 ```
 --- /task ---

-The timer will now start counting, starting from zero seconds.
+The timer will start counting from zero seconds.
-The timer needs to stop when the player presses the spacebar.
+The timer needs to stop when the player presses the space bar.

 --- task ---
-Use a `wait until`{:class="block3control"} and a `key space pressed?`{:class="block3sensing"} block to start the next part of the program.
+Use a `wait until`{:class="block3control"} block and a `key space pressed?`{:class="block3sensing"} block to start the next part of the program.

 ![astronaut sprite](images/astro-sprite.png)